Immrspy/Insurgency-Flashlight-Mod/README.md

 # Insurgency-Flashlight-Mod
+I am not responsible if you get banned for using these, so don't complain to me.
 It uses default controls for Insurgency to add some Macros.
 They will not trigger if you are not in the Insurgency window, they will if you use the Steam Overlay